peerawitp/cfep-socket/README.md

-# ColCode - Collaborative Code Editor Protocol (Simplified) 📝
+# CFEP - Collaborative File Editor Protocol (Simplified) 📝

 This is a file editing collaboration application that allows multiple clients to connect to a server, authenticate, and collaboratively edit a shared file.
 The server handles file updates from clients and broadcasts changes to all connected clients in real-time.
 Which is a simple implementation of a collaborative code editor.